How to Block Ads on Internet Explorer 11 for Windows

 How to block ads in IE using AdLock

 An ad blocker is the best option to block ads in Internet Explorer and to speed it up a little bit.
-We would like to offer you to try AdLock for these purposes.
+We would like to suggest that you try AdLock as an adblocker for Internet Explorer 11.
 First, because it’s a systemwide adblocker and not just an extension.
 Internet Explorer doesn’t let third-party codes to run, this also implies to all ad-blocking extensions.
 Simply put, Adblock Plus for Internet Explorer may fail to block all to block ads, but the whole application doesn’t fall to these limitations.
 AdLock also cleans up the mess left after advertising.

 And second, AdLock will also shield your data from tracking and stealing.
 There won’t be any suspicious news from partners as well.
 Download and install AdLock for Windows to test it yourself.
 It’s free during the 14-day trial without obligations.
 We also don’t ask your credit card details.